Sydneychick2748/SQL-Employee-Tracker/README.md

 ## Description

 I want to view and manage my company's departments, roles, and employees to organize and plan my business.
-This application is a backend solution for managing a company's employees using: "the console.table": "^0.10.0" "dotenv": "^16.0.3", "inquirer": "^8.2.4"  "mysql2": "^2.3.3".The interface functions as a Content Management System for non-developers to easily view and interact with information stored in the   database from the terminal.
+This application is a backend solution for managing a company's employees using: "the console.table": "^0.10.0" "dotenv": "^16.0.3", "inquirer": "^8.2.4" , "chalk": "^5.2.0", "mysql2": "^2.3.3".The interface functions as a Content Management System for non-developers to easily view and interact with information stored in the   database from the terminal.
 As a business owner,

 ## Table of Contents (Optional)